-This is mainly a visual inspection.
+This is mainly a visual inspection of a rental property built before 1978.
 The inspector makes sure there is no damaged paint and no uncovered soil in a play area or within five feet of a pre-1978 painted structure.
-If the paint is not damaged and the soil is covered, the inspector will collect dust wipe samples from inside.
-If the dust sample results are lower than RIDOH's lead-safe limit, the landlord will get a Certificate of Conformance.
+If the paint is undamaged and the soil is covered, the inspector will collect dust wipe samples from inside the house.

+If the property passes the inspection, the landlord will get a Certificate of Lead Conformance.
 The certificate is required for most residential rental units.
 It is good for two years.
-The landlord must renew it to confirm that the paint is still undamaged, and the soil is covered.

-- 2. RIDOH Comprehensive Environmental Lead Inspection This is a surface-by-surface investigation.
-An inspector checks for lead in paint, soil, dust in the home, and drinking water.
-If the paint, soil, dust, and water test results are below RIDOH's lead-safe limits, the landlord will get one of these two Lead Safe Certificates: - Conditional Lead Safe Certificate: Lead-based paint was found to be in a lead-safe condition.
-This means it is undamaged or covered and uncovered soil is below the RIDOH lead-safe limits.
+2. RIDOH Comprehensive Environmental Lead Inspection

+This is a surface-by-surface investigation.
+The inspector checks for lead in paint, soil, and dust in the home as well as the drinking water.
+If the paint, soil, dust, and water test results are lower than RIDOH's standards, the landlord will get one of these two Lead Safe Certificates:

+- Conditional Lead Safe Certificate: Lead-based paint was found to be in a lead-safe condition.
+This means it is undamaged or covered and no bare soil is above the RIDOH lead-safe limits.
 The certificate is good for two years.
-Re-inspections must show that the lead-based paint is intact and that approved soil coverings are still in place. - Full Lead Safe Certificate: No lead-based paint and no lead-contaminated soil, dust, or water were found.
+Re-inspections must show that the lead-based paint is still intact and that approved soil coverings are still in place. - Full Lead Safe Certificate: No lead-based paint and no lead-contaminated soil, dust, or water were found.
 This certificate does not expire.
 Re-inspection is not required.